accellera-official/systemc/docs/DEVELOPMENT.md

       git diff master..<remote-name>/<company-feature-xyz>
       git log <remote-name>/<company-feature-xyz>

-After the contribution is accepted, it will be merged into the ASI `master` branch by the responsible source code maintainer.
+After the contribution is accepted, it will be merged into the working group's `master` branch by the responsible source code maintainer.
 This should be done with an explicit *merge commit*, to keep the individual contributions separated: